 A dummy is by no means an essential for everybody, and for some reason 'to use or not to use' a dummy often brings up a lot debate in new parenting circles!
 For some babies, a dummy is not required to settle or they just don't take to them, and for others, a pacifier has been a life line from the outset!

-Our range of natural rubber pacifiers from HEVEA are much loved, available in multiple colours and are environmentally friendly.
+Our range of natural rubber dummies from HEVEA are much loved, available in multiple colours and are environmentally friendly.
 Each dummy is handcrafted out of 100% pure natural rubber, completely plant-based and compostable.
 Each pacifier is soft and gentle on baby’s face, and has brand unique ventilation holes.
 They are easy to clean in hot water and highly hygienic due to their seamless design, there are no nooks for dirt or mould to build up.
 Once these HEVEA natural rubber pacifiers have reached the end of their lifespan, they can be lovingly returned back to the earth and easily composted.

 There will always be lots of opinions when it comes to newborns, from midwives, friends and family and wider acquaintances.
 Ultimately, the decision is yours and if you chose to introduce a dummy to help baby settle and make your life just that little bit easier, that's absolutely fine.
 In the same way if you choose not to, that's ok too!

 In addition, an essential companion to a dummy is a pacifier clip.
 These will keep your baby's dummy attached to either their clothing, a comforter or blanket and ensure the dummy does not get lost!
-Our eco-friendly, organic cotton pacifier clips from Saga Copenhagen are the perfect partner to any natural rubber pacifier.
+Our eco-friendly, organic cotton dummy clips from Saga Copenhagen are the perfect partner to any natural rubber dummy.